 What Should a Wheel Alignment Read?

-Assuming you would like tips for interpreting a wheel alignment report: Most wheel alignment reports will have three columns that list the different angles being measured.
+Most wheel alignment reports will have three columns that list the different angles being measured.
 The first column is typically titled “Left” or “L”, the second column is titled “Right” or “R”, and the third column is titled “Average” or “Avg”.

 The next section of the report will list the ideal readings for each angle.
 These ideal readings vary depending on the make and model of your vehicle, so it’s important to consult your car’s owner manual to see what the ideal readings should be.
-Once you’ve located the ideal readings, take a look at your own car’s readings in each column.

 If any of the numbers are significantly different from the ideals, then your car likely needs a wheel alignment.